shaughnessyar/driftR/cran-comments.md

 * winbuilder, R-devel

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs with local checks, on Travis CI/Appveyor, or on `devtools::release()`.
+There were no ERRORs, WARNINGs, or NOTEs with local checks, on Travis CI/Appveyor, on Winbuilder, or on `devtools::release()`.

 ## Reverse dependencies
 Not applicable.